Effective results on linear dependence for elliptic curves

 Throughout the paper, we use the Landau symbols $O$ and $o$ and the Vinogradov symbol $\ll$ (sometimes written as $\gg$).
 We recall that the assertions $U=O(V)$ and $U\ll V$ are both equivalent to the inequality $|U|\le cV$ with some absolute constant $c$, while $U=o(V)$ means that $U/V\to 0$.
-In this paper, the constants implied in the symbols $O$ and $\ll$ depend only possibly on $E$ and $\Gamma$.
+Here, all implied constants in the symbols $O$ and $\ll$ depend only possibly on $E$ and $\Gamma$.

 The letter $p$, with or without subscripts, always denotes a prime.
 As usual, $\pi(x)$ denotes the number of primes not exceeding $x$.